Approval-Based Apportionment

+To use a voting rule, we need to compute its output.
+Ideally, we would like an efficient (i.e., polynomial-time) algorithm for this task, so that we can announce the voting outcome soon after all votes have been cast.
+Fortunately, many rules admit fast algorithms.
+For example, the composed rules from Section~\ref{sec:composed-italian} can be computed efficiently as long as the employed apportionment method is computable in polynomial time (which is the case for D'Hondt and the quota method).
+In addition, by our discussion in Remark~\ref{remark:unary}, every multiwinner voting rule that runs in polynomial time for the \ca setting also runs in polynomial time for the \pa setting.

+That being said, given our result about core stability in Section \ref{sec:using_capp}, we are particularly interested in computing the outcome of PAV, which is NP-hard to compute in the \ca setting \citep{AGG+15a}.
+Since \pa elections are a restricted domain, it is in principle possible that PAV is easier to compute on that domain, but, as we show in \cref{app:compAspects}, hardness still holds for \pa elections.

+\begin{restatable}{theorem}{restatePAVhard} For a given party-approval election and threshold $s \in \mathbb{R}$, deciding whether there exists a committee with PAV score at least $s$ is NP-hard. \end{restatable}

 Equally confronted with the computational complexity of PAV, \citet{AEH+18a} proposed a local-search variant of PAV, which runs in polynomial time and guarantees EJR in the \ca setting.
 Using the same approach, we can find a core-stable committee in the \pa setting.
-We defer the proof to \cref{subsec:efficientCore}.